daniel3735928559/category/example/poesy.md

 With orient hues, unborrowed of the sun:
 Yet shall he mount, and keep his distant way
 Beyond the limits of a vulgar fate,
-Beneath the Good how far— but far above the Great.
+Beneath the Good how far-- but far above the Great.
 ```